crew102/rapidrake-java/README.md

 </dependency>
 ```

 2. Download the `opennlp` trained models for sentence detection and part-of-speech tagging.
 You can find these two models (trained on various languages) on [opennlp's model page](http://opennlp.sourceforge.net/models-1.5/).
 For example, you could use the English versions of the [sentence detection](http://opennlp.sourceforge.net/models-1.5/en-sent.bin) and [POS-tagger](http://opennlp.sourceforge.net/models-1.5/en-pos-maxent.bin) models.
-You'll specify the file paths to these models when you initialize a `RakeAlgorithm` object (see below for example).
+You'll specify the file paths to these models when you instantiate a `RakeAlgorithm` object (see below for example).

 Basic usage
 ------------